Java PDF Annotation: Export Annotated Pages with GroupDocs

 Adding Ellipse Annotations (Great for Callouts)

 Ellipse annotations are perfect when you want to draw attention to specific elements without the harsh edges of rectangles.
-They’re particularly useful for highlighting circular charts, logos, or creating soft focus areas.
+They’re particularly useful for highlighting circular charts, logos, or creating a soft‑focus area.

 Step 2: Create an Ellipse Annotation